 Producers and diamantaires detail the state of the industry at Israel's Rough Diamond Conference

 The changing dynamics of the diamond industry set the stage for discussion at the International Rough Diamond Conference, held June 23-24 in Tel Aviv and Ramat Gan, Israel.

 Distribution and demand were the major focuses.

 In fact, stability is one factor that everyone agreed on at the conference.
-For its part, De Beers is already shoring up prices by limiting supplies
+For its part, De Beers is already shoring up prices by limiting supplies in certain diamond categories.

 In the long-term, however, questions remain.
 Will other producers be able to curtail supply in synchronization with De Beers?
 Will they be able to navigate the delicate balance of limited supply and shareholder pressure for profits?

 The following quotes are excerpts from speeches by De Beers executives, other major producers and Israeli diamantaires at the conference.
 Read them for a look into the tone and mood that exists in the larger diamond market today.

 President of De Beers' Central Selling Organisation